antonioalberti/AIPyCraft/Readme.md

 This project is an AI-powered solution creator that assists users in generating, managing, and running code solutions.
 It leverages the power of AI to create code components based on user-provided descriptions and seamlessly integrates them into a complete solution.

-The program was cocreated with Cody using Claude 3 Opus.
+The program was cocreated with GitHub Copilot using Claude 3.5 Sonnet.

 ## Features

 - Create new solutions by providing a name and description
 - Generate code components using AI based on user requirements
+- Support multiple programming languages (Python, JavaScript, Bash, JSON, etc.)
 - Load existing solutions from a folder
-- Install dependencies for a solution using virtual environments
+- Install dependencies for Python components using virtual environments
-- Run solutions and execute the main component
+- Run solutions (Python components are executed, other languages are skipped)
 - Display detailed information about a solution and its components
 - Remove solutions and their associated files
 - Correct and improve existing solutions using AI
 - Add new features to solutions using AI
 - Import solutions from external folders
+- Export solutions to TOML format
 - Delete solutions from the program (files will be preserved)

 ## Prerequisites